The ABRS Team

 Allen Berg is a retired professional race driver from Calgary, Canada.
 His experience includes Formula One, Formula Two, Formula Three, Formula Atlantic, Sport Prototypes and Touring Cars.

-In a world where numbers rule Allen Berg won a remarkable 25% of all the races he entered during a 25-year driving career!
 His personal experience, gained in driving and running his own team, Scuadra Fortia in the North American Toyota Atlantic Series gave him a thorough understanding of how the business of modern motor racing works.
-Berg also acted as in administrative capacity in organizing the very popular Formula Renault racing series in his home country,
+Berg also acted as in administrative capacity in organizing the very popular Formula Renault racing series in his home country.

-Berg, who ranks among Canada's top international stars, won the Formula Pacific Tasman Championship, won at Silverstone against Ayrton Senna and Martin Brundle in perhaps the greatest year ever in British Formula 3, and qualified for nine starts in F1, a record bettered among his countrymen only by Gilles and Jacques Villeneuve.
+Berg, who ranks among Canada's top racing personalities, won the Formula Pacific Tasman Championship, won at Silverstone against Ayrton Senna and Martin Brundle in perhaps the greatest year ever in British Formula 3, and qualified for nine starts in F1, a record bettered among his countrymen only by Gilles and Jacques Villeneuve.

 For three years Berg was the Chief Instructor for BMW Mexico in their "Fahrer Training" program, and prior to that, worked as Instructor for the Derek Daly Racing Academy, Skip Barber Racing School, and the Mosport Racing School.
 He also served as Chief Instructor for the Calgary Sports Car Club in its basic competition license school, where he oversaw the instruction and evaluation of up to 70 drivers per program.

-His newest effort is to bring a world-class formula car driving school to southern California.
-His Allen Berg Racing Schools operation has a new home at the Auto Club Speedway in San Bernardino County.
-"We are very excited about bringing our school to Auto Club Speedway," said Berg.
+His newest effort is to bring this world-class formula car driving school to the United States "We are very excited about bringing our school to California," said Berg.
 "We're committed to offering the best formula car training in the best equipment.
-And, now being able to do that at one of racing's premier facilities is opportunity that we take very seriously."
+And, now being able to do that at some of racing's premier facilities is opportunity that we take very seriously."

 Cameron Parsons - Formula Car Instructor